-Here at Devonalds we have years of experience of dealing with all manner of business matters, so get in touch with us today on 01656 665022 for assistance.
+Here at Devonalds we have years of experience of dealing with all manner of commercial law and business matters, so get in touch with us today on 01656 665022 for assistance.

 Our Partner Alex Kilby who runs our Bridgend office outlines some good reasons why you should have proper legal advice when selling your business.

 The two main methods of structuring the sale of a business are to dispose of the shares or the assets.
 The two are fundamentally different and here at Devonalds we can advise on the advantages and disadvantages of each from a legal perspective.

 Without proper legal advice, it’s all too easy to end up transferring the assets of the business whilst still being responsible for all contracts that the business has entered into.
 This would leave a situation where you end up having to pay suppliers for goods and services rather than the buyer.

 During the sales process, the buyer will have access to a large amount of information about the business, which you might want to keep confidential.
 Here at Devonalds we can draft a binding agreement preventing the prospective buyer from disclosing this to any other party.

 The types of information that a buyer will see are customer lists, full accounts (not just those available at Companies House), prices, profit margins and marketing strategies.
 If there is no confidentiality agreement in place and the deal falls through, you will be powerless to stop the buyer from using that information to gain a big advantage in competition with you.

 The buyer may want a period of exclusivity to complete the purchase.
 Here at Devonalds we can negotiate this to ensure that, once this has expired, you can negotiate freely with other parties.